How to Get through the Busiest Time of Year for Your Garage

 - Any other necessary repairs are addressed (cables, hardware)

-- The weight of the garage door is properly balance/re-established
+- The weight of the garage door is properly balanced/re-established

 - The garage door opener is inspected, reset, and tested accordingly